 The University Physics Competition is an international contest for undergraduate students, who work in teams of three at their home colleges and universities all over the world, and spend a weekend in November, 48 hours, analyzing a real-world scenario using the principles of physics, and writing a formal paper describing their work.
-The fourth annual University Physics Competition will take place in November 2013, and registration will open on September 1, 2013.

 Before the contest, all teams must be officially registered on this website by a faculty member, who will serve as their team adviser, verify that they are complying with contest rules, and pay the $35 USD team registration fee.
 All registrations must be submitted at least 24 hours before the contest begins.